 I’ve spent a lot of time streaming Locast since it launched in my city in mid-2020 and haven’t had any major issues.

 The picture quality isn’t always the sharpest, but it streams without buffering.

-However, one thing I noticed around the start of football season was a pop-up that warned about streaming issues when a lot of people were using the service.
+However, one thing I noticed around the start of football season in 2020 was a pop-up that warned about streaming issues when a lot of people were using the service.

 That said, I know that I can always sign up for a paid service if there’s an outage.

 6. How Does Locast Work?

 If you can use an indoor or outdoor antenna, you’ll get a lifetime of over-the-air TV.
 That’s the ultimate way to watch local channels for free.

 But antennas don’t work everywhere — and that’s where Locast comes in.

 I think Locast makes a lot of sense for people who use Sling TV, which doesn’t have all of the local stations like YouTube TV and Hulu Live.

 But given the legal challenge, I’m afraid Locast may not be around for much longer.